scritcash/scrit-whitepaper/scrit-whitepaper.md

 A simple hardware wallet would consist of a mass storage device, a display, and a single button.
-It basically handles scenario 3. (only recipient online) or 4. above (both offline) above.
+It basically handles scenario 3. (only recipient online) or 4. (both offline) above.
 The mass storage device contains DBCs in different denominations.
 When connecting the hardware wallet to the POS terminal (via USB, NFC, or other means) the POS terminal requests a certain sum.
 The hardware wallet shows the requested sum on the display and waits for confirmation via a button press.
 Upon confirmation the hardware wallet would select the corresponding DBCs, transfer them to the recipient, and delete them.
 Depending on the scenario, the recipient would either reissue immediately (for unassigned DBCs) or later (for assigned ones).

 Since a very simple hardware wallet cannot check the validity of DBCs we do not deal with change.
 When loading up hardware wallets the